fedor-erin/RTB-Project/README.md

     ├── requirements.txt      <- Packages required for pipeline
     └── docker-compose.yaml   <- Airflow services for pipeline

+## Solution description and considerations

+1) Description of the pipeline and design choices:
+   1) The train and predict pipelines are separated.
+The train pipeline is intended for periodic offline training, while the predict pipeline is designed to run as frequently as needed and utilizes the trained model.
+   2) The solution incorporates containerization to keep Airflow and its components running in containers as services.
+Each of the DAG's tasks is executed with DockerOperator, enabling independent and customizable environments for various types of tasks.
+   3) As a predictive model it's used a LogReg classifier for simplicity which sets a baseline of prediction metrics and can be further improved.
+It's recommended to use a DL model with Embeddings layers to handle high cardinality of categorical features, e.g. `nn.Embedding` represents each category as embedding vector, then all the tensors are concatenated alongside with numerical features and passed forward to dense layers.
+2) Additional considerations for deploying such a solution at scale:
+   1) __Fast real-time inference__: the model must efficiently process input data, make predictions, and store results in a key-value store, such as Aerospike, for subsequent use by the other backend services.
+   2) __Model as a service__: the model can be encapsulated as an API, such as FastAPI, to deliver optimal performance and serve as a service for other processes and pipelines.
+Real-time event stream processing, such as Apache Kafka, is useful for handling vast of messages.
+3) Extra considerations:
+   1) deployment strategies and approaches:
+      - __Deployment__: it's good to use serverless functions, e.g. AWS Lambda, GCP Functions, or Azure Functions for on-demand scaling.
+      - __Containerization__: it's applicable to use Docker and Kubernetes for containerized deployments.
+      - __API gateway__: there's a way to use an API gateway like AWS API Gateway or GCP Endpoints to expose the model as a RESTful API.
+      - __Scalability__: it's critical to ensure that deployment is scalable to handle varying levels of traffic and requests.
+   2) potential challenges and nuances:
+      - __Low Latency__: achieving low latency in RTB is crucial, the infrastructure and model should respond within milliseconds.
+      - __Model Drift__: continuously monitor and retrain the model to account for concept drift in user behavior and market conditions.
+      - __Data Privacy__: if applicable, the privacy regulations, e.g. GDPR, CCPA, are important while using user data.
+      - __Cost Optimization__: advance DL models perform great but requires GPUs resources and cost, then managing infrastructure costs and optimizing bidding strategies to maximize ROI for advertisers.
+      - __AB Testing and Evaluation__: every model update should be tested against the control version to ensure the uplift in performance.
+      - __Monitoring and Logging__: comprehensive monitoring and logging to track the performance and health of RTB system.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>